On the Stability of Lagrange Relative Equilibrium in The Planar Three-body Problem

 \section{Abstract}

-Based on a novel coordinate system, we explore the stability of Lagrange relative equilibrium.
-First we give a system of practical equations of motion which is suitable for investigating the stability of relative equilibrium solutions.
-After that we prove that every relative equilibrium solution is always not stable in the sense of Lyapunov, we reduce the orbital stability of relative equilibrium solution to the Lyapunov stability of an equilibrium point.
-By the celebrated KAM theorem, we prove that Lagrange relative equilibrium is stable in the sense of measure, provided it's spectrally stable, except six special resonant cases.
-Indeed, under this condition, there are a great quantity of KAM invariant tori or quasi-periodic solutions in a small neighbourhood of Lagrange relative equilibrium.
+Since the strong degeneracies present in the N-body problem, even in the basic case of the planar three-body problem, nobody inspects the problem of nonlinear stability of Lagrange relative equilibrium.
+We introduce a new coordinate system to reduce degeneracies according to intrinsic symmetrical characteristic of the $N$-body problem, then we prove that Lagrange relative equilibrium is stable in the sense of measure, provided it is spectrally stable and except six special resonant cases.
+Indeed, under this condition, there are abundant KAM invariant tori or quasi-periodic solutions near Lagrange relative equilibrium.
 Furthermore, these tori or quasi-periodic solutions form a set whose relative measure rapidly tends to 1.
-We also investigate the effective (exponential) stability of Lagrange relative equilibrium by the celebrated Nekhoroshev's theory.
-We prove that Lagrange relative equilibrium is effectively stable for almost every choice of positive masses in the sense of measure, provided it's spectrally stable; and topologically, this is also right for a large open subset of spectrally stable space of masses. \\
+We also prove that Lagrange relative equilibrium is exponentially stable for almost every choice of masses in the sense of measure, provided it is spectrally stable; and topologically, this is also right for a large open subset of spectrally stable space of masses. \\